JasonTrespel/pythonexs/challenges/api/api_challenge-iss.md

 - Using the **requests** module, access the API from the link above and pull/translate the JSON!

 <details>
-<summary>Wait, I'm still sleepy.
+<summary>Wait, I'm still new.
 How about a lil' code to get me started?
 As a treat.</summary>

 ```python
 #!/usr/bin/env python3